Potable, Chlorinated Water with Sufficient Supply

-Options and ideas continue to be explored through the Kinookimaw Residents Water Discussion Group.
-Residential water meters are being considered as a sustainable way to equitably provide an improved water service.
-Updates will be issued for discussion.
+Options and ideas were explored through the Kinookimaw Residents Water Discussion Group.
+Residential water meters are still being considered as a sustainable way to equitably provide an improved water service.

 Ongoing monthly water testing continues to indicate our water is safe and of good quality.
 Chlorination is a health standard regulation for community water services as preventative process to ensure healthy potable water, thus the ongoing Boil Water Advisory.

 The Kinookimaw Residents Association Board of Directors continues to work with The Kinookimaw Beach Association to pursue and/or re-examine all options as quickly as possible.